 The possibilities for machine learning and deep learning in the future are nearly endless!
 The increased use of robots is a given, not just in manufacturing but in ways that can improve our everyday lives in both major and minor ways.
 The healthcare industry also will likely change, as deep learning helps doctors do things like to predict or detect cancer earlier, which can save lives.
 On the financial front, machine learning and deep learning are poised to help companies and even individuals save money, invest more wisely, and allocate resources more efficiently.
 And these three areas are only the beginning of future trends for machine learning and deep learning.
 Many areas that will be improved are still only a spark in developers’ imaginations right now.

 So hopefully this Machine Learning Vs. Deep Learning article has given you all the basics regarding machine learning versus deep learning, and a glimpse at machine learning and deep learning future trends.
 As you may have figured out by now, it’s an exciting (and profitable!) time to be a machine learning engineer.
 In fact, according to PayScale, the salary range of a machine learning engineer (MLE) is $100,000 to $166,000.
 So there has never been a better time to begin studying to be in this field or deepen your knowledge base.
 If you want to be a part of this cutting-edge technology, check out Simplilearn’s Deep Learning course.
 And if you’d like a résumé-boosting credential to further your career in AI, sign up for the Caltech's Caltech Post Graduate Program In AI And Machine Learning.

-You can also take-up the AI and ML certification courses in partnership with Purdue University collaborated with IBM.
+You can also take-up the Artificial Intelligence Engineer Master's Program in partnership with IBM.
 This program gives you an in-depth knowledge of Python, Deep Learning with the Tensor flow, Natural Language Processing, Speech Recognition, Computer Vision, and Reinforcement Learning.